 It is fundamentally important that we recognise and draw distinction between the perspectives of the public and the perspectives of people who have a professional role in health and social care services.1

 The perspectives of both groups often run parallel, but sometimes unexpectedly diverge; these need to be understood as part knowing that our study embodies the guiding principles of research.
 A fundamental principle is autonomy.
 As paragraph eight of the Helsinki Declaration states the goal of research “can never take precedence over the rights and interest of individual research subjects.”4 A second principle is beneficence.
 Research should have the welfare of the research participant, as the goal of the trial.4 Paired with beneficence is non-maleficence; every effort should be made to avoid harm to the patient.
 Differences between public and professionals could alter the paradigm as to whether aspects of the research are consistent with these principles.
-Due to the aforementioned points, PPI is now seen as an absolute necessity in almost all research by those conducting, funding, also in ethical and manuscript reviewing.
+Due to the aforementioned points, PPI is now seen as an absolute necessity in almost all research by those conducting, funding it and in ethical/editorial review.
 The dialogue process through conducting PPI can also significantly enhance our research.
 The alternative viewpoints that the public bring can spot holes and enhance our protocols, offer pragmatic solutions to dilemmas and help guide the content of what information and follow up is implemented within our protocols.
 This continues through the live studies, with lay representatives on trial steering and management committees offering different perspectives to enhance the study.
 Recently this has seen the move to having lay summaries in publications but also lay members authoring them.
 In short their influence can be invaluable.

 We are very excited about The Trainee Inter-shift Recovery in the ED (TIRED) going live in May.
-To find out more about this TERN project you can read the informative piece on RCEM learning by Laura Cottey and Blair Graham:
+To find out more about this TERN project you can read the informative piece on RCEMLearning by Laura Cottey and Blair Graham:

 As part of the process of transitioning from research idea to a research reality, several key pieces of PPI have been conducted, which had a dramatic effect on their research proposal.
 They presented the key aims of the TIRED study to over 100 members of the public at a Research and Development PPI conference.
 This highlighted the high priority placed by the public on ensuring clinician well-being in order to ensure patient safety.
 TERN trainee representatives also helped them with critical feedback on how to make the methodology and survey as acceptable and friendly as possible to the end-user which will be the trainee completing the survey.